mboyea/mdc/readme.md

 ---
 ## Scripts to compile plaintext Markdown documents into other formats using Pandoc + Makefile

-I use these scripts to process documents at work.
+I use these scripts to convert my Markdown files into other document formats at work.
+The Windows installation process does not require administrator privileges at any step, so the pesky IT department won't disallow it.

-### Install (Windows w/o Administrator Privileges)
+### Install (Windows)

 - Install [Pandoc for Windows](https://github.com/jgm/pandoc/releases/)
 - Install [MiKTeX (LaTeX for Windows)](https://miktex.org/download)